svrooij/WingetIntune/src/WingetIntune.Cli/README.md

 [![WinTuner Mascot](https://wintuner.app/img/wintuner-mascotte-two_100.png)](https://wintuner.app/)

 Take any app from WinGet and upload it to Intune in minutes.
-This app is available as [PowerShell module](#wintuner-powershell-module).
+This app is available as [PowerShell module](#wintuner-powershell-module)

 - Downloading the installer and the logo
 - Creating an `intunewin` file automatically